Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ||===============================================================||
 </pre>

-# Profile 1: Fragmented MPEG-4 Ingest Protocol Behavior ## {#profile_1}
+# Profile 1: Fragmented MPEG-4 / CMAF Ingest Protocol Behavior ## {#profile_1}

 This section describes the protocol behavior specific to
-profile 1: fragmented MPEG-4 ingest.
+profile 1: Fragmented MPEG-4 / CMAF ingest.
 Operation of this
 profile MUST also adhere to general requirements in secion 4.